Clinical Psychology Guide

 Substance abuse counselors work primarily with those who have been affected by drug and/or alcohol addiction.
 They typically work with both individuals and groups, occasionally moving between private practice and hospital settings.

-BLS data shows that substance abuse counselors earn an average annual wage of $44,160.
+BLS data shows that substance abuse counselors earn a median annual wage of $48,520.
 This also includes those who focus on gambling and eating disorders, either in addition to or in place of substance abuse.
 States where these counselors earn the highest salaries include New Mexico, Alaska, North Dakota, New Jersey, and New York.

 If you work in private practice as a substance abuse counselor, you must be licensed by your state.
 While requirements vary, you’ll need to hold a master’s degree, have thousands of supervised hours, and pass at least 1 state-issued exam.

 Clinical social workers provide community outreach and may find themselves working directly in the field in a variety of different settings.
 They work to help people solve and cope with problems in their everyday lives by identifying the programs and services that individuals need.
 Nonprofit and government organizations often hire clinical social workers to work with their clients.